bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 ::: warning
 Keep in mind that the folder **`platform_conf/initial`** is not used anymore once the platform has been initialized for the first time.
 To update your configuration, only the **`platform_conf/current`** folder is taken into account.
 :::

+## Troubleshooting

+**Question**: When I run Platform setup tool on a running Bundle or running Studio on H2 database, I get an exception: `locked by an other process`

+**Solution**: Stop Bundle or Studio before running Platform setup tool, as H2 tends to lock the database files when running.

+**Question**: Platform setup tool does not run with error `Cannot determine database vendor (valid values are h2, postgres, sqlserver, oracle, mysql).`

+**Solution**: Edit file `database.properties` and ensure there is a valid `db.vendor` value.
+Ensure the line is not commented.